jhlee0667/MSET/README.md

 For the detail, please see the paper: J. Lee, M. Lee, Y.K.
 Park, C. Ophus, and Y. Yang, Multislice Electron Tomography Using Four-dimensional Scanning Electron Microscopy, *Phyiscal Review Applied* (accepted), arXiv:2210.12636.

 This reconstruction require much computaional resource.
-Please check the GPU memory and computation time if you want to increase volume size,
+Please check the GPU memory and computation time if you want to increase volume size.

 ### Requirements
 - matlab (>= 2018a)